New York non-profits balk at suggestion to snub Walmart money

-NEW YORK (Reuters) - More than half of the New York City Council has asked Walmart to stop making charitable donations to local non-profits like the Coalition Against Hunger, and the groups are not happy about it.
+NEW YORK, June 5 (Reuters) - More than half of the New York City Council has asked Walmart to stop making charitable donations to local non-profits like the Coalition Against Hunger, and the groups are not happy about it.

 Earlier this week, 26 members of the liberal-leaning council signed a letter from the group Walmart Free NYC saying the world’s largest retailer, which for years has been blocked from opening a local outpost, is not welcome in the city.